Answers to Your Questions about Mental Healthcare

 You must be located in NC or VA at the time of your service.
 Currently, these services are offered virtually only.
 Some clients prefer to travel to a relaxing location in NC or VA to have their sessions.
 If you are local and prefer to have an in-person intensive, this must be scheduled in advance and additional charges may apply.
 This can be discussed further during your free 15 minute consultation call.

 Great question!
-I have extensive experience working with clients with a variety of symptoms and complex trauma.
+We have extensive experience working with clients with a variety of symptoms and complex trauma.
 Intensive refers to the scheduling and the focus of the processing.
 It is a misconception that trauma processing has to be painful to be effective.
 In your intake session, we will discuss your goals and any concerns you may have about this type of processing.
-I will be very attentive and attuned to your needs during your session to make sure that you are safe, in control, and within your window of tolerance.
+We will be very attentive and attuned to your needs during your session to make sure that you are safe, in control, and within your window of tolerance.

 Clients who are acutely manic or experiencing psychotic symptoms will need stabilization first.
 Clients who do not have emotion regulation skills and respond to distress with self-injurious behaviors will need to do this work first or focus on these patterns as the primary concern for their intensive.
 Clients in active substance abuse who cannot be sober for their session or clients with restrictive eating patterns who need a higher level of care will need stabilization before beginning intensive work.